Skip to contents

 Categorical filters

 The simplest way to filter your data is to pick out categories to include or exclude.
+These functions can apply to dataframes or database.
 In each case there are three steps.

 1. What are the categories available?